null

 Balance

 Good flatware should feel balanced in your hand.
-Well-balanced pieces will fit comfortably in your hand whether you are cutting, lifting or piercing food.
+Well-balanced pieces will fit comfortably whether you are cutting, lifting or piercing food.

 Surface finishes